aitos-io/BoAT-X-Framework/README.md

 ## Introduction
 Welcome to the official implementation of BoAT Framework!

-**BoAT** blockchain application framework is an IoT-device-oriented lightweight blockchain client SDK written in C language. **BoAT** stands for *Blockchain of AI Things* and also depicts the vision that a boat transfers trustworthy information from the data source through to the data lake.
+**BoAT** blockchain application framework is an IoT-device-oriented lightweight blockchain client SDK written in C language. **BoAT** stands for *Blockchain of AI Things* and  depicts the vision that a boat transfers trustworthy information from the data source through to the data lake.

 ### The Pain Point